 Afterwards, return to an exquisite dinner at the lodge followed by a nightcap under the stars around the open fire.

-Look out for the incredible variety of birdlife during your walks; up to 280 species have been recorded in Marakele, from kingfishers to eagles, kestrels to Cape vultures.
+It's another early start for this morning's walk.
+Look out for the incredible variety of birdlife during your walk as up to 280 species have been recorded in Marakele, from kingfishers to eagles, kestrels to Cape vultures.

 After lunch, retire to your suite to rest and let the breeze flow through the huge sliding doors as you look out across the tree canopy below.